codeplaysoftware/syclacademy/README.md

 University, Universitat Innsbruck, Universidad de Málaga, University of Salerno and University of the West of Scotland.

+## Workshop Specific Information

+While these materials are intended to be used independently, they prove useful in in workshops (we have used at CPPcon, ISC, SC, DevSummits, and other conferences).

+Therefore, there is a directory in this repository (Workshop_Specifics) that contain information expressly only for specific workshops.
+These will purposefully not be updated after the particular workshop, although they may be great input for writing material for the future workshops.

+## SYCL Book

+While these materials are intended to be used independently, the SYCL book is an excellent resources for learning more.

+The second edition SYCL book is a free download from Apress, it is titled "Data Parallel C++" and teaches using C++ with SYCL with numerous examples.
+We highly recommend this book, and it is available for download from [HERE](https://rd.springer.com/book/10.1007/978-1-4842-9691-2).
+It is also available as a printed edition (identical content) from book sellers [e.g., Amazon](https://www.amazon.com/Data-Parallel-Programming-Accelerated-Systems/dp/1484296907).

 ## Lesson Curriculum

 The SYCL Academy curriculum is divided up into a number of short lessons